Training Today for Tomorrow's Jobs!

 to professional and technical programs in colleges and learning upgrades over their

-The department helps build regional and statewide partnerships between colleges and companies, labor organizations, and industry associations.
+The SBCTC Workforce Education department helps build regional and statewide partnerships between two-year colleges and companies, labor organizations, and industry associations.

 Funding and Technical Assistance